michaelorebelq/GroceryLens/README.md

-GroceryLens is an AI powered mobile application that aims to help users reduce food waste by turning ingredients they have into recipe ideas. the application combines Machine learning components (Computer Vision and Natural Language Processing) to achieve this goal.
+GroceryLens is an AI powered mobile application that aims to help users reduce food waste by turning ingredients they have into recipe ideas.
+The application combines Machine learning components (Computer Vision and Natural Language Processing) to achieve this goal.

 ## Tech Stack